cioos-siooc/ckan/docs/INSTALL_CIOOS_CKAN.md

 To diagnose issue turn on debugging in the production.ini file ad restart ckan.
 The problem is likely caused by file permissions or a missing upload directory.
 Change file permissions using chown or create folder as as needed.
 Exact paths will be reported in ckan error log.

-- view ckan error log: `docker-compose logs -f --tail 100 ckan`
+- view ckan error log: `docker compose logs -f --tail 100 ckan`
 - create upload folder: `sudo mkdir $VOL_CKAN_STIRAGE/storage/upload`
 - change file permissions: `sudo chown 900:900 -R $VOL_CKAN_HOME $VOL_CKAN_STORAGE`